After Couple Calls 911 To Report Theft From Their 18-Wheeler, Cops Search And Find $2 Million Of Meth Inside

 — Charles Benninghoff (@cfbenninghoff) July 8, 2018

-The Lexington Herald Leader reported that a security guard overheard Fields as she was completing the drug deal, and alerted a detective who was inside the courtroom.
+The Lexington Herald-Leader reported that a security guard overheard Fields as she was completing the drug deal, and alerted a detective who was inside the courtroom.
 The detective followed Fields out of the court and pursued as she ran into the parking lot and tried to hide in the backseat of a car.
 Fields was arrested along with two other people inside the car.

-And strange as it may seen, Fields was not the first person to try selling drugs inside a courtroom.
+And strange as it may seem, Fields was not the first person to try selling drugs inside a courtroom.
 In 2016, A Pennsylvania man tried to sell prescription painkiller pills while waiting for a judge on a charge of driving with a suspended license.
 As the Pittsburgh Post-Gazette reported, deputies seized the man and the pills, leveling more charges against him.

-The couple charged with storing $2 million worth of meth inside their tractor trailer — and then calling police to investigate it — could face years in prison if convicted.
+The couple charged with storing $2 million worth of meth inside their tractor-trailer — and then calling the police to investigate it — could face years in prison if convicted.